HireAbo/awesome-interview-questions-5000-jobs/Veterinary Medicine/Veterinary Nursing/Veterinary Exotics Technician.md

 Welcome to the Veterinary Exotics Technician Interview Preparation !
 This resource is designed to help you ace your Veterinary Exotics Technician interviews with confidence.

+Veterinary Medicine is a branch of healthcare that focuses on the diagnosis, treatment, and prevention of diseases and injuries in animals.
+Within this field, Veterinary Nursing is a specialized profession that involves assisting veterinarians in providing medical care to animals.
+Veterinary Nurses play a crucial role in the veterinary team by performing tasks such as administering medications, assisting in surgeries, conducting laboratory tests, and providing nursing care to animals.
+Additionally, there is a specific field within Veterinary Nursing known as Veterinary Exotics Technician.
+These professionals specialize in providing medical care to exotic animals, such as reptiles, birds, and small mammals, ensuring their health and well-being.

 ## 🚀 Overview

 Whether you're a seasoned Veterinary Exotics Technician or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Veterinary Exotics Technician interviews to help you prepare and succeed.